-William Hill is one of the most active sportsbook brands in the US with casino sportsbook partnerships all across the US.
-William Hill is one of the UKs oldest and most well established sportsbooks with over 100 years of history of sports betting.
-Read our William Hill California review.
+Caesars is one of the most active sportsbook brands in the US with casino sportsbook partnerships all across the US.
+Caesars is one of the oldest casinos in the US and most well-established.
+Read our Caesars Sportsbook California review.

 California Sports Betting Hearing – January 8th, 2020